ThomasCarstens/jekyll/_pages/home.md

 This is my blog and display of projects.

-My previous projects have sought to develop solutions that are useful to end-users: everyday consumer products, online platforms, service robots.
+I did a double degree in mechanical and mechatronic engineering and I am self-taught in mobile app development.
+I am currently studying embedded intelligence in Paris (doing a master's in drones).

+The projects on display all have the end-user in mind: whether it be two kitchen appliances, a mobie app for education or two service robots.
 I tweet about tech news, I blog about my projects and I am seeking funding for my business ventures.
 Browse for more and feel free to contact me.

-I am currently studying a master's in drones.

 [I am currently accepting new projects for the period Jan-Jun 2020](https://thomascarstens.github.io/contact/){: .btn .btn--success}